Regular price $16.09

 [Roast Level] Dark

 We’ve collaborated with this community to design and implement the following initiatives:

 - Cervical Cancer Screening and Treatment

 - Clean Water Initiatives

 - New Classrooms and Community Hiring of Teachers

 Ethiopia is known as the birthplace of coffee - and they know how to grow those beans!
-Our coffee comes from the Oromia Coffee Farmers Cooperative Union, made up of 34 member coops spread throughout the central plateau of Yirgacheffe and Sidamo.
+Our coffee comes from the Oromia Coffee Farmers Cooperative Union, made up of 34 member coops spread throughout the central plateau of Sidama.

-We worked with Oromia to bring the first ever Fair Trade, Organic Ethiopian into the U.S. When I brought back roasted “Oromia Blend” to the farmers, they went wild!
-Few had ever tasted their own coffee.
-They were very proud (and let me sleep in the former Emperor’s bed!).
+We worked with Oromia to bring the first ever Fair Trade, Organic Ethiopian into the U.S. When I brought back roasted and packaged "Oromia Blend" to the farmers, they went wild!
+This was the first time they had seen their coffee as it is presented in the West.
+Also, the package had their photo on it (with their permission, of course)!
+They were very proud (and let me sleep in the former Emperor's bed!).